kaievns/the-log/posts/lead/drafts/when-to-stop-coding.md

 with the process.
 And so the question of _when is it the time to stop coding?_ crops up regularly.

-Having wrestled with the question myself in the past, I have figured this might be a good topic for a post.
+Having wrestled with this question myself in the past, I have figured this might be a good topic for a post.
 My take on it is that you shouldn't, but it's a bit nuanced.
 So, buckle up for a bit of a read.